-With the 2020 election, the political polarization in the U.S. entered a ludicrous end-stage.
+With the 2020 election, political polarization in the U.S. entered a ludicrous end-stage.
 Partisanship, once a pseudo-rational system of biases, has devolved to a conflict between incompatible realities.
-In search of some pathway toward consensus, Evil Twins and the Ultimate Insight: Ayn Rand, Vladimir Nabokov, and the Polarized Politics of Reading looks to the works of two iconic Russian-American writers whose literary rivalry mirrors the rift between our political parties.
-The matchup has all the markings of an evil-twin narrative, pitting Rand, the muse of libertarian conservatism, against Nabokov, the trickster-genius of the Western canon.
-Their mid-century novels afford a rare opportunity to arbitrate, by proxy, our political grievances and resolve, in print, our electoral dysfunction.
-Evil Twins and the Ultimate Insight mounts this critical intervention in our Blue/Red blood feud and contemplates, in the cognitive challenges of Nabokov’s fiction, a remedy for our polarized politics.
+In search of some pathway toward consensus, Evil Twins and the Ultimate Insight: Ayn Rand, Vladimir Nabokov, and the Polarized Politics of Reading looks to the works of two iconic Russian-American writers whose literary rivalry mirrors the rift between political parties in the U.S. The matchup has all the markings of an evil-twin narrative, pitting Rand, the muse of libertarian conservatism, against Nabokov, the trickster-genius of the Western canon.
+Their mid-century novels afford a rare opportunity to arbitrate, by proxy, American political grievances and resolve, in print, its electoral dysfunction.
+Evil Twins and the Ultimate Insight mounts this critical intervention into the Blue/Red blood feud and contemplates, in the cognitive challenges of Nabokov’s fiction, a remedy for its polarized politics.